saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 sure the addition of the egress proxy feature does not break existing functionality.
 If we release a community offering with this feature, we will need to add a CI job using a cluster-wide proxy on OKD.

-### Open Questions [optional]
+### Open Questions

+> 1. Is testing cluster-wide proxy in CI on __only AWS__ okay?
+This is consistent with what the Linux side does.
+     QE may want to cover all platforms though.
-> 1. Can we use the existing [CI proxy job](https://github.com/openshift/release/tree/master/ci-operator/step-registry/ipi/conf/aws/proxy)
+> 2. Can we use the existing [CI proxy job](https://github.com/openshift/release/tree/master/ci-operator/step-registry/ipi/conf/aws/proxy)
      to test an HTTPS proxy that requires custom certs to access, or can we only test HTTP and no-proxy using it?
-If the latter, we'll need to explore how to do this in EC2 and add improvments to the linked workflow.
+If the latter, we'll need to explore how to do this in EC2 and add improvements to the linked workflow.
->> 2. Is testing cluster-wide proxy in CI on __only AWS__ okay?
-This is consistent with what the Linux side does.
-      QE may want to cover all platforms.
 > 3. Do user-created Windows workloads need proxy config set in their spec?
 Does this already happen for Linux
-     counterparts? e.g. setting proxy env vars and mounting the trustedCA ConfigMap as a volume to the deployment spec I don't think this should be WMCO's responsibility, so is this on another team or upon the user?
+     counterparts? e.g. setting proxy env vars and mounting the trustedCA ConfigMap as a volume to the deployment spec Regardless, I don't think this should be WMCO's responsibility, so is this on another team or upon the user?
   <!-- TODO: update non-goals based on the answer to number 3  -->

 ### Graduation Criteria